Updated: Feb 9

 "If you could say in one word what you want more of in life, what would that be?"
 That question has been asked time and time again in countless polls and surveys.
 Overwhelmingly, the number 1 answer is...

-...greater happiness.
 Most people want to be happier- in our personal lives, our relationships and our work.
 Parents want it for their children.
 And most parents are not happy unless their kids are.
-If you have children, no doubt you’ve said this about a million times:
+If you have children, how many times have you said or thought this?

 “I just want you to be happy.”